AceMood/AceMood.github.io/_posts/2016-08-01-what-am-i-talking-about-when-i-say-tti-optimization.md

 var log = '{\%requestData.log|escape:none\%}';
 ```

-It will parse normally by the compress tools, but we have other issues like `foreach` usage and other smarty built-in funcitons.
+It will be parsed normally by the compress tools, but we have other issues like `foreach` usage and other smarty built-in funcitons.

 Needn't be depressed, we also have many other method to do the optimization, maybe tightly work with ServerSide Team follow best practise and depend on new features like ServiceWorker and so on.